clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 > `AMF`: Spells and other magical Effects, **except those created by an artifact or a deity**, are suppressed in the Sphere and can't protrude into it.

 Thus, they probably have their full abilities unmodified completely - even if it can cast spells, like `Blackrazor`'s `Haste` ability.
-The magic of deities can not be modified by mortals.
+The magic of deities cannot be modified by mortals.

 ### Interpretting the rest
 Spellcasters with an active `Find Familiar` leave a bunch of open ended questions on how you can interact with them, even though the familiar clearly lingers.
 [Telepathy is magical](https://rpg.stackexchange.com/questions/133610/which-features-of-a-wizards-familiar-if-any-are-considered-magical), and if telepathy is magical, then so is sharing of senses between a familiar (at least that is my interpretation).